nqzero/jempower/README.md

 judo.sh comsat/target  $QUASAR ComsatJetty  &    # 9096
 judo.sh   utow/target          UtowAsync    &    # 9097
 judo.sh   utow/target          UtowAsync2   &    # 9098

+# kill all the servers
+jkill.sh
 ```
+ctrl-c will also kill a server if it's in the foreground

 ##### other stuff